Democratic Party of Virginia: Central Committee

 The Central Committee has full control over all matters of the Party, including the adoption of an annual budget, the method of nomination for statewide candidates such as Governor, Lieutenant Governor and Attorney General; the adoption of resolutions and policy statements.
 In addition, the Central Committee can veto any decision of the Steering Committee.

 The Central Committee meets at least four times a year, usually in Richmond, although by tradition, the September meeting is in Fredericksburg.
 Central Committee meetings are accompanied by meetings of the Steering Committee the night before, and Caucus meetings over the weekend.

 The Central Committee is composed of 20 members from each of Virginia's 11 congressional districts.
 Each district apportions the central committee seats to localities in the district based on population.
 Additionally, each district committee can elect three more members from local committees and one member of the Virginia General Assembly.
 The Central Committee is "reorganized" every four years following the election for Governor.
-The last reorganization was held in March of 2022.
+The last reorganization was held in March 2022.

 In addition, the following people are ex-officio members of the Central Committee and their District Committees: